 Facility Inspections

 This facility has received near flawless health inspections in recent years.
 We awarded them an impressive grade of A in this category.
-We weigh several aspects of a nursing home's inspection report in computing our inspection ratings.
-One key factor is health deficiencies.
-It should be noted that the severity of these deficiencies is arguably more meaningful than the number of deficiencies, as some deficiencies can be relatively insignificant.
-While this nursing home had a few deficiencies on its inspection report, none of them were severe based on CMS' scale.
-A few relatively minor deficiencies aren't necessarily something to panic about.
+Our inspection grades weigh a host of factors found on a nursing home's inspection reports.
+One of the most important criteria we weigh heavily is the number and severity of deficiencies.
+Facilities with higher scores in this area tend to have very few severe deficiencies.
+While this nursing home had some deficiencies on its report, none of them were severe based on CMS' scale.
+A few relatively minor deficiencies are not necessarily the end of the world.

 Long-term Care Quality